bahramiofficial/watchtowercli/README.md

-Here’s the fixed version of your README.md with proper syntax:
+It looks like you’re repeating the fixed version I provided earlier.
+Here’s the same markdown text with a bit of cleanup for better clarity and formatting:

 # Watchtower CLI